amirrezakazemi/amirrezakazemi.github.io/_pages/about.md

   - /about.html
 ---

-My name is Amirreza Kazemi, and I am a graduate research assistant at Simon Fraser University under the supervision of Prof. [Martin Ester](https://sites.google.com/view/esterlab).
+My name is Amirreza Kazemi, and I am a MSc student in Computer Science at Simon Fraser University under the supervision of [Prof. Martin Ester](https://sites.google.com/view/esterlab).

 A data-driven personal website
 ======